List of Hot Adult Contemporary number ones of 1985

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1985, 19 songs topped the chart, then published under the title Hot Adult Contemporary, based on playlists submitted by radio stations.
+In 1985, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+The chart, which in 1985 was published under the title Hot Adult Contemporary, has undergone various name changes during its history but has been published as Adult Contemporary since 1996.
+In 1985, 19 songs topped the chart based on playlists submitted by radio stations.

-In the year's first issue of Billboard the number one song was "Do What You Do" by Jermaine Jackson, which was in its third week at number one.
-It held the top spot for a single week in 1985 before being replaced by "All I Need" by actor Jack Wagner, best known for his role as Frisco Jones on the soap opera General Hospital.
+In the year's first issue of Billboard, the number one song was "Do What You Do" by Jermaine Jackson, which was in its third week at number one.
+It held the spot for a single week in 1985 before being replaced by "All I Need" by the actor Jack Wagner, best known for his role as Frisco Jones on the soap opera General Hospital.
 While continuing his acting career, Wagner released several albums in the 1980s.
 Two acts tied for the highest number of weeks at number one in 1985, each spending six weeks atop the chart.
 Kool & The Gang spent six consecutive weeks at number one with "Cherish", the longest unbroken run at number one during the year.
-British singer Phil Collins spent three weeks in the top spot with "One More Night" and the same length of time at number one with "Separate Lives", a duet with American vocalist Marilyn Martin.
+The British singer Phil Collins spent three weeks in the top spot with "One More Night" and the same length of time at number one with "Separate Lives", a duet with the American vocalist Marilyn Martin.
 The only act other than Collins with more than one number one in its own right was the family group DeBarge, who topped the chart with both "Rhythm of the Night" and "Who's Holding Donna Now", although Lionel Richie and Stevie Wonder each achieved one solo chart-topper and also reached number one as part of the charity supergroup USA for Africa.